Medicine Hat Airport

 Medicine Hat Airport is located 2 NM southwest of Medicine Hat, Alberta, Canada.
-WestJet Encore services the airport daily from Calgary.

 During World War II the site was used as part of the British Commonwealth Air Training Plan (BCATP).

+Airlines and destinations

+On February 24, 2026, WestJet announced in an email that it would be ending its service between Calgary and Medicine Hat, citing that "demand for the services has been insufficient."
+The final flight between the two cities flew on June 24, 2026.

 History

 Aerodrome

 In approximately 1942 the aerodrome was listed at with a Var.
 21 degrees E and elevation of 2345 ft.
 Six runways were listed as follows: